-Further, as with the rest of this document, the target contaminants consists of the conventional legacy pollutants, including the hydrophobic organic contaminants, polychlorinated biphenyls (PCBs) and polycylic aromatic hydrocarbons (PAHs), and metals (e.g., cadmium, copper, nickel, lead, zinc).
+Further, as with the rest of this document. the target contaminants consists of the conventional legacy pollutants, including the hydrophobic organic contaminants, polychlorinated biphenyls (PCBs) and polycylic aromatic hydrocarbons (PAHs), and metals (e.g., cadmium, copper, nickel, lead, zinc).
 In part, this is because the extraction and analytical methods have been developed and standardized for these contaminants, and these methods can be revised easily for use with passive samplers.
 Further, these are the classes of contaminants that occur at many contaminated sites around the country and drive monitoring and remediation efforts.
 As noted earlier, for organic target contaminants, other classes of contaminants can be measured with the assistance of passive sampling, including chlorinated pesticides such as DDT and its degradation products and the chlorinated dioxins and furans.
-However, data needed for the passive sampling of these target contaminants, like consensus provisional partition coefficients and analytical methods, are not readily available at present.
+However, data needed for the passive sampling of these target contaminants, like partition coefficients and analytical methods, are not readily available at present.
 This is not to suggest that methods for other classes of contaminants, including contaminants of emerging concern, are not available for use with passive samplers (e.g., Perron et al. 2013b).
 However, in many cases, greater method development would likely be needed, because standardized methods may not have been fully established.
-Passive Sampling: User's Manual

 Figure 7-1.
-Illustration of basic steps involved in preparing a passive sampler (e.g., LDPE) for extraction and instrumental chemical analysis for hydrophobic organic target contaminants: (a, b) conclude deployment and recover samplers; (c) store and ship samplers on ice or refrigerated in closed glass vessels to the laboratory; (d) remove adhering sediment and biological growth using laboratory wipes and deionized water, and cut samplers to desired sizes for extraction; (e) at the laboratory, add surrogate standards (also called internal standards) and extraction solvent(s); (f) volume reduce solvent and add injection standards; and (g) analyze via gas chromatography/mass spectroscopy (GC/MS) or gas chromatography/electron capture detection (GC/ECD).
+Illustration of basic steps involved in preparing a passive sampler (e.g., LDPE) for extraction and instrumental chemical analysis for hydrophobic organic target contaminants: (a, b) conclude deployment (See also Figure 1-5) and recover samplers; (c) store and ship samplers on ice or refrigerated in closed glass vessels to the laboratory; (d) remove adhering sediment and biological growth using laboratory wipes and deionized water, and cut samplers to desired sizes for extraction; (e) at the laboratory, add surrogate standards (also called internal standards) and extraction solvent(s); (f) volume reduce solvent and add injection standards; and (g) analyze via gas chromatography/mass spectroscopy (GC/MS) or gas chromatography/electron capture detection (GC/ECD).
+Table 7-1Summary of extraction and analytical methods for passive samplers discussed in this section including U.S. EPA methods for analyzing PCBs, PAHs, and metals, as well as other selected contaminant classes.